bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/queue-preferences.rst

 Queue Preferences Use Case Example
 ----------------------------------

-Useful preferences implementation could be a SOAP or RADIUS backend.
+Useful preferences implementation could be a SOAP or RADIUS back end.